rgentul/Interactive-Lab-Hub/Lab 6/README.md

 **1. Explain your design** For example, if you made a remote controlled banana piano, explain why anyone would want such a thing.

 We chose to design a distributed system for baking a cake (because you can't go wrong with cake).
 Each of our group members was in charge of a different piece of the cake-making system - cracking eggs, mixing ingredients, and baking the cake.
+We chose to represent these steps using different components of the pi.

 Why would anyone want this?
 Why does anyone want anything??
 Life is about making things more complicated than they need to be in the pursuit of deeper meaning.